 In this ICAM webinar, Professor Jessica A. Krogstad from the University of Illinois at Urbana-Champaign, discussed the importance of harnessing evolving structure-property relationships for materials used in extreme environments.

 Faced with longer service lifetimes, higher operating temperatures, more complex loading configurations, and aggressive environments, reliable operation of many key technologies hinges upon the durability of materials or material systems.
 In these extreme environments, understanding the evolution of material properties may be even more important than the initial performance of the material.
-The oil and gas industry is ripe with extreme conditions, ranging from the chemical complexity of the carbon-based stock material to the high temperatures or pressures found during extraction, processing or use of materials.
+The energy industry is ripe with extreme conditions, ranging from the chemical complexity of the carbon-based stock material to the high temperatures or pressures found during extraction, processing or use of materials.

 She then focussed on the closely coupled contributions of both surface chemistry and surface morphology and then discussed strategies for mitigating deposition through surface passivation.
 In order to understand the underlying mechanisms for such surface passivation, she has used DC magnetron sputtering to systematically study the oxidation and microstructural evolution in a model alloy system.

 Professor Krogstad concluded by discussing the potential and implications of using these nanocrystalline, thin film alloys to accelerate traditional physical metallurgy, with specific emphasis on phase transformation and mechanical degradation pathways in other extreme environments found in power generation applications.